allenlucke/-30_Day_Growth_Challenge_April_2020/README.md

 # 30_Day_Growth_Challenge_March_2020

 ### Overview
 This is a personal changelog of my updates.
 Not everything is code.
-Note that this log is starting as of March 2nd, 2020 and it not a full description of what I have read and courses I have taken.
+Note that this log is starting as of April 1st, 2020 and it not a full description of what I have read and courses I have taken.

 ### Main Categories
 - 💻- Code - Building / Learning
-- 📚- Reading
+- 📚- Reading/Learning

 ### Goals
 - 💻- Code - Building or Learning